The final judging is in progress and we will be contacting the artists who made it through to the Top 100 Artworks this week. (Updated: 17 July 2017)

-Entries for the 2017 IHC Art Awards are now open.
+Entries for the 2017 IHC Art Awards have now closed.

 Art Awards National Exhibition at Arts on High, Lower Hutt, Thursday 10 August to Thursday 17 August 2017

 People's Choice judging opens Thursday 10 August 2017.